Or write to: The Secretary

 Please contact us using the details above to make an application.

-Grants are considered for both revenue projects, with grants usually awarded for between one and three years.
-Capital costs are not normally funded, though will be considered in exceptional circumstances.
+Grants are considered for revenue projects, with grants usually awarded for between one and three years.
+Capital costs are not normally funded, although they may be considered in exceptional circumstances.

 In February 2015, Bishop’s Council approved the launch of the new Diocesan Development Fund to support the work of churches and communities across the diocese.